Chapter 7 International Travel With Infants & Children

 Travel & Breastfeeding

-The medical preparation of a traveler who is breastfeeding differs only slightly than that of other travelers and depends in part on whether the mother and child will be separated or together during travel.
-Most travelers should be advised to continue breastfeeding throughout travel.
-Before departure, mothers may wish to carry with them a written list of local breastfeeding resources at their destination.
-Clinicians may be able to help breastfeeding mothers find out about available breastfeeding support experts at their destination through sources that may include:
+The medical preparation of a traveler who is breastfeeding differs only slightly from that of other travelers and depends in part on whether the mother and child will be separated or together during travel.
+Most mothers should be advised to continue breastfeeding their infants throughout travel.
+Before departure, mothers may wish to carry with them a list of local breastfeeding resources at their destination.
+Clinicians may be able to help breastfeeding mothers find out about available breastfeeding support experts at their destination through sources that include:

-- International Board-Certified Lactation Consultants (IBCLCs)—health professionals in approximately 50 countries who specialize in the clinical management of breastfeeding (http://gotwww.net/ilca or www.iblce.org).
+- International Board-Certified Lactation Consultants (IBCLCs)—health professionals in approximately 50 countries who specialize in the clinical management of breastfeeding (www.iblce.org).

 - La Leche League Leaders (LLLLs)—trained and accredited volunteer mothers in approximately 60 countries who provide mother-to-mother breastfeeding support and help (www.llli.org).

-Mothers who plan to use a breast pump while traveling should have a back-up option available, including written instructions for hand expression; for more detailed instructions about hand expression, see www.workandpump.com/handexpression.htm.
+Mothers who plan to use a breast pump while traveling may need an electrical current adapter and converter and should have a back-up option available, including written instructions for hand expression (for more detailed instructions about hand expression, see www.workandpump.com/handexpression.htm).

 IMMUNIZATIONS AND MEDICATIONS